|Contact organisation||EUROCONTROL: The European organisation for the safety of air navigation|

 Attribution of Delay

 ATFM delay to which a flight is subjected is defined to have as cause the most penalizing ATFM regulation which affects it.
-Depending of the type and the entity responsible for the reference location protected by the ATFM regulation the ATFM delay is classified as either an airport or an en route ATFM delay and attributed to the ANSP (en route) or airport.
+Depending of the type and the entity responsible for the reference location protected by the ATFM regulation the ATFM delay is classified as either an airport or an en route ATFM delay and attributed to airport or en route facilities.
 Airport ATFM delays generated by arrival or global regulations are attributed to the arrival airport as stated in the flight plan.
 If the regulation is protecting a group of airports, the delay is attributed to the destination airport of the affected flight.

 Each ATFM regulation also comprises a designator referring to the cause of delay which can be used in further analysis.